bnb-chain/bnb-chain.github.io/docs/wallets/tutorial/BSCimToken.md

 # How to use BNB Smart Chain (BSC) on imToken?
 An introduction on how to start with using BSC on the imToken wallet

-## How to download the imToken wallet?
+## How to Download the imToken Wallet?
 1. To get started, download imToken wallet via our official website [token.im](https://token.im/), the Apple App Store or Google Play.

 2. Android phone users best download via Google Play or the official website.